 - Parents will like the many places to sit and watch the kids – I especially like that the benches are interspersed with big boulders making it have a more natural feel

 - Half basketball court

 - Shade covers over picnic tables near toddler area and baby swings, plus smaller shade sails over bigger play structures

-- Great park to bike or walk to if you live in the area since the bike trail is accessible from here (or park her to bike or walk to Dana Point Harbor, Doheny Beach, or even Del Obispo Park).
+- Great park to bike or walk to if you live in the area since the bike trail is accessible from here (or park here to bike or walk to Dana Point Harbor, Doheny Beach, or even Del Obispo Park).
 Don’t attempt to cross the street here – the bike trail makes it very easy to pass underneath busy Stonehill to catch up with the path across the street.

 - I’ve experienced a small bee swarm and a few annoying gnats from the creek

 - Fairly isolated and accessible to outsiders from the bike trail (if you come here alone)

 - Some find it difficult with 2 or more small children – because 2 separate play areas can make close supervision difficult

 - Play surface is mostly bark with some recycled rubber and sand